Florida Man Awarded $37,500 After Cops Mistake Glazed Doughnut Crumbs For Meth

 "These training materials, which outline protocols for use, clearly state that the tests are presumptive aids that serve only as confirmation of probable cause and are not a substitute for laboratory testing," the company wrote in a statement.

-For his part, Rushing bears no ill will toward the city's police department, and says that the arresting officer was "very polite and nice."
+For his part, Rushing bears no ill will toward the city's police department and says that the arresting officer was "very polite and nice."
 He worked alongside the police as a parks department employee for more than 25 years, and his brother is a former Orlando cop.

 He says the issue is that the department keeps using the kits, despite the well-documented problems with using them.

-"These kits give a false positive one out of every five times," he says.
+"These kits give a false positive 1 out of every 5 times," he says.
 "I'm thinking about running for statehouse next year.
 And if I do, I'd like to get something done about these kits."

 With the lawsuit behind him, Rushing's next step is getting his record expunged.
-He says he'd like to find more work in security — but it's been hard to get business with a record showing an arrest for possession of meth while armed.
+He says he would like to find more work in security — but it's been hard to get business with a record showing an arrest for possession of meth while armed.

 After the glaze incident, Rushing stopped by his local Krispy Kreme to let them know they might be in for a little publicity.